 Advanced Placement (AP)

 These tests offered by the College Board are a way for students to demonstrate academic achievement and mastery of core content material.
 Currently 34 subject areas are tested and cover specific courses in core subject areas including English, Math, Science, Social Science, Foreign Language and Arts.
 Most exams are a combination of multiple choice and written response.
 Homeschoolers can use AP tests to provide evidence of academic achievement which can be especially important for colleges with selective admissions.
 Also, some colleges will provide college credit for higher scores on the test.
 Homeschoolers make take an AP class online or they may self study for APs.
 Tests are offered in May.
-The 2016 fee for APs is $94 and homeschoolers may also find some schools add a proctor fee.
-Homeschoolers register through local public and private schools.
+APs cost just under $100 per test.
+Homeschoolers need to be aware of the registration procedures.
+Unlike some tests where homeschoolers can simply register online, for APs students must work through a local public or private school.

 The College Level Examination Program (CLEP)

 CLEP exams offered through the College Board.
 These tests are meant to demonstrate college level equivalency knowledge in subject areas.
 33 exams are offered in five subject areas.
 Some colleges will accept scores on these exams as the basis for granting college credit.
 CLEP tests, with some exceptions, are all multiple choice exams offered on the computer.
 Homeschoolers may take at local test centers often located at community college.
-Tests run $80 -$100 including local test center fees.
+Tests run around $90 and may have an additional local test center fee.
 CLEP registration information is available online.
 CLEP is getting a lot of buzz in some homeschool circles due to the popularity of online degree programs based largely on credit by exam.